 SCREEN: Measure is being clicked, and the centroid is being extracted.

-To correct the photobleaching effect and minimize the background, capture approximately 15-20 frames from the non-stimulating intervals before each burst [1] and fit these frames to a linear curve to ensure optimal data analysis [2].
+To correct the photobleaching effect and minimize the background, select approximately 15-20 frames from the non-stimulating intervals before each burst [1] and fit these frames to a linear curve to ensure optimal data analysis [2].

-SCREEN: The frames from the non-stimulating intervals are being captured.

-SCREEN: Frames are being fit into a linear curve.
+SCREEN: Graphic generated with the fit.

 Representative Results

 The calcium traces of cell somas upon 5 bursts of pulse trains every 10 seconds during a 60-second image acquisition are shown [1].
-Non-stimulating traces are shown as red-highlighted frames [2], and stimulating periods are shown as yellow-highlighted frames [3].
+Frames from the non-stimulating periods are red-highlighted [2], and frames from stimulating periods are yellow-highlighted [3].

 LAB MEDIA: Figure 5A